joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

     </div>

-3. **Tuning the Database and Deploying the Migration.**
+3. **Query Profiling and DDL Upgrades**

     This step displays the database execution plan before and after optimization to prove the indexing strategy works.

-    The migration is successful and the database is now using the new normalized structure.
-The database engine successfully executed the migration DDL scripts, creating the structural tables without altering or dropping any existing legacy tables.
+    The pipeline then applies the DDL upgrades to deploy the normalized schema without altering legacy data.

     <div class='img-center'>